certifaction/hinsign-cli/README.md

 ```

 If the request is not authenticated a HTTP 401 Unauthorized or a HTTP 403 Forbidden response is returned.

-For the creation of E-Prescription the elevated near EPD-Level Authentication is mandatory.
-Please refer to the [respective section](#32-authentication-and-authorisation) for further details.

 ### 4.2.
 E-Prescription Endpoints